stevengriffin/ashley/README.md

 ![](http://i.imgur.com/w8oAC73.png?1)

+This project adds Eclipse null safety annotations and other small additions to the official Ashley project at https://github.com/libgdx/ashley.

 A tiny entity framework written in Java.
 It's inspired by frameworks like [Ash](http://www.ashframework.org/) (hence the name) and [Artemis](http://gamadu.com/artemis/).
 Ashley tries to be a high-performance